 - Faded carpet due to normal everyday use

 - Dirty grout

 - Worn away the silver finish on bathroom fixtures

 - Faded curtains due to sunlight exposure

 - Scuffs on paint

-Under the Virginia security deposit laws, a landlord cannot use the security deposit to pay the cost of fixing these issues.
+Under the Virginia security deposit laws and landlord-tenant laws, a landlord cannot use the security deposit to pay the cost of fixing these issues.
 Damage exceeding normal wear and tear, on the other hand, isn’t naturally occurring.
-It’s the kind of damage that harms a property’s value, usefulness, and normal functioning.
+It’s the kind of damage that harms a dwelling unit value, usefulness, and normal functioning.
 A tenant can cause such damage either knowingly or unknowingly.

 - Missing door handles

 - Missing or torn wallpaper

 - Illegal property alterations to the rental premises, for example, unauthorized paint colors